How to Launch and Grow a Peer-to-Peer Lending Business – 6 Critical Components

 Targeting borrowers

 The typical borrower is a millennial or a younger Gen X, regardless of whether they’re looking for a personal loan or business funding.
-When marketing to millennials remember that they often look beyond product features to intangible factors like digital delivery, system reliability, brand integrity, and omni-channel customer service support.
-These prospects consume social media like coffee, especially online ratings-and-reviews.
+When marketing lending to millennials of Gen Z remember that they often look beyond product features to intangible factors like digital delivery, system reliability, brand integrity, and omni-channel customer service support.
+These segments rely heavily on digital channels, reviews, and trust signals.
 Be sure to include customer review strategies and tactics in the marketing plan when targeting these groups.

 The winning message is – easy online application, fast approval, and lower interest rates from a brand you feel good about.